web-push-libs/ecec/README.md

 Encryption and usage without ECDH are planned for future releases.
 In the meantime, please have a look at `tools/ece-decrypt` for an example of how to use the library, or read on.

-## How the scheme works
+## What is encrypted content-coding?

-Like [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), the encrypted content-coding scheme uses Diffie-Hellman key exchange to derive a shared secret, which, in turn, is used to derive a symmetric encryption key for a block cipher.
-This scheme uses [ECDH](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie-Hellman) for key exchange, and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) for the block cipher.
+Like [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), encrypted content-coding uses Diffie-Hellman key exchange to derive a shared secret, which, in turn, is used to derive a symmetric encryption key for a block cipher.
+This encoding uses [ECDH](https://en.wikipedia.org/wiki/Elliptic_curve_Diffie-Hellman) for key exchange, and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) for the block cipher.

 Key exchange is a process where a sender and a receiver generate public-private key pairs, then exchange public keys.
 The sender combines the receiver's public key with its own private key to obtain a secret.
 Meanwhile, the receiver combines the sender's public key with its private key to obtain the same secret.
 [Wikipedia](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange) has a good visual explanation.